-Pensions are less and less common these days as fewer companies offer them to employees, but they do still show up during a divorce.
+Pensions are less common as fewer companies offer them to employees, but they still show up during a divorce.
+The attached question usually runs along the lines of: Does your ex get part of your pension in divorce?

 That said, like many legal matters, it’s not always so simple.
 There’s math involved and the length of your marriage comes into play when determining how pensions are divided.